tari-project/tari/README.md

 #### Perform merge mining

-Tor and the required Minotari applications must be started and preferably in this order:
+Tor and the required Minotaiji applications must be started and preferably in this order:

 - Tor:

   - Linux/OSX: Execute `start_tor.sh`.
-  - Windows: `Start Tor Serviecs` menu item or `start_tor` shortcut in the Tari installation folder.
+  - Windows: `Start Tor Serviecs` menu item or `start_tor` shortcut in the Taiji installation folder.

-- Tari Base Node:
+- Taiji Base Node:

   - Linux/OSX: As per [Runtime links](#runtime-links).
-  - Windows: As per [Runtime links](#runtime-links) or `Start Base Node` menu item or `start_minotari_node` shortcut in the Tari installation folder.
+  - Windows: As per [Runtime links](#runtime-links) or `Start Base Node` menu item or `start_minotaiji_node` shortcut in the Taiji installation folder.

-- Tari Console Wallet:
+- Taiji Console Wallet:

   - Linux/OSX: As per [Runtime links](#runtime-links).
-  - Windows: As per [Runtime links](#runtime-links) or `Start Console Wallet` menu item or `start_minotari_console_wallet` shortcut in the Tari installation folder.
+  - Windows: As per [Runtime links](#runtime-links) or `Start Console Wallet` menu item or `start_minotaiji_console_wallet` shortcut in the Taiji installation folder.

-- Tari Merge Mining Proxy:
+- Taiji Merge Mining Proxy:
   - Linux/OSX: As per [Runtime links](#runtime-links).
-  - Windows: As per [Runtime links](#runtime-links) or `Start Merge Mining Proxy` menu item or `start_tari_merge_mining_proxy` shortcut in the Tari installation folder.
+  - Windows: As per [Runtime links](#runtime-links) or `Start Merge Mining Proxy` menu item or `start_taiji_merge_mining_proxy` shortcut in the Taiji installation folder.

 In addition, select one of the merge mining options as outlined in solo or pool mining in the next paragraphs.

 ##### Solo merged mining with Monero

-This paragraph is applicable to solo mining Monero on mainnet or stagenet and solo mining Tari on testnet.
+This paragraph is applicable to solo mining Monero on mainnet or stagenet and solo mining Taiji on testnet.

 Solo merged mining with Monero is supported using the `daemon` option.